rzmoz/sitecoreinstaller/README.md

 # SitecoreInstaller.
-Fast and simple (if you like powershell :-)
+Install Sitecore, fast and simple (if you like powershell)